aggyomfg/bevy_enum_tag/README.md

 This crate is similar to [bevy_enum_filter](https://github.com/MrGVSV/bevy_enum_filter), but doesn't rely on change detection.

-When you use the `derive_enum_tag` macro, marker structs are generated for every variant of the enum.
-The macro also adds [component hooks](https://github.com/bevyengine/bevy/pull/14005) that insert/remove the correct markers whenever the enum component is inserted/removed.
+When you use the `derive_enum_tag` macro, marker components (tags) are generated for every variant of the enum.
+The macro also adds
+[component hooks](https://github.com/bevyengine/bevy/pull/14005) that insert/remove the correct markers whenever the enum component is inserted/removed.
 Because of this feature, you will have to use at least Bevy 0.15 (currently only available as a release candidate).

-The marker structs are generated in their own module, which is named using the snake case version of the enum's name.
+The tags are generated in their own module, which is named using the snake case version of the enum's name.
 See the examples below for clarification.

 ## Usage